rubenvoss/rhcsa/CHEATSHEET.md

 3. vi /etc/fstab
 4. mount -a -> mount /etc/fstab
 5. findmnt --verify -> verify /etc/fstab

+## Mount and unmount network file systems using NFS
+1.
 ### Use grep and regular expressions to analyze text
 1. grep 'xyz' file1 -> search for xyz in file1
 2. grep '[AaBb]nanas' file1 -> search for Ananas and Bananas in file1